-When you’re looking to build credit, you may come across secured cards and prepaid cards.
-At first these cards may look similar — they both require you to deposit money.
+When you’re looking to build credit, you may wonder how secured cards and prepaid cards differ.
+At first glance, these cards may look similar — they both require you to deposit money.
 However, secured cards and prepaid cards have different purposes.
 While secured cards are great for building credit, prepaid cards are not.
 Here are the key differences between the two:

 - Prepaid cards do NOT report to credit bureaus.
-Most secured cards report to the three credit bureaus (Equifax, Experian, TransUnion), while prepaid cards do not.
+Most secured cards report to the three credit bureaus, while prepaid cards do not.
 That means you can’t build credit with a prepaid card.
 You can build credit with a secured card.

 - You have to make payments on a secured card.
 While prepaid cards act like a debit card, secured cards require you to take action and pay at least your minimum payment each month (though we recommend paying your balance in full).

 - Prepaid cards come with more fees.
 With secured cards, you will be charged interest and other fees on past due balances.
-Most prepaid cards charge numerous fees that you won’t find with secured cards, like processing fees, card activation fee, monthly fees and more.
+Most prepaid cards charge numerous fees that you won’t find with secured cards, such as processing fees, card activation fees, monthly fees and more.